Jacqueline Harpman

-Jacqueline Harpman (5 July 1929 – 24 May 2012) was a Belgian Francophone writer and psychoanalyst.
+Jacqueline Harpman (5 July 1929 – 24 May 2012) was a Belgian writer and psychoanalyst.

 Biography

 Jacqueline Harpman was born on 5 July 1929, in Etterbeek, Belgium, to Jeanne Honorez and Andries Harpman.
 The couple exported Belgian fabrics and lace to North African colonies and only settled in an apartment after Jacqueline's birth.
 She was the second daughter born to the couple.
 Her sister Andrée was nine years her senior.
 Her father was a Dutch-born Jew, so Harpman's family fled to Casablanca, Morocco when the Nazis invaded during World War II.
 Jacqueline was forbidden from attending the French High School due to her Jewish origins, so she continued her secondary studies at the Mets Sultan College in Casablanca.
 There, she met Mademoiselle Barthes, her French teacher, to whom she credits her love for the elegant language of the 18th and 19th centuries.
 Also while in Casablanca, Jacqueline had to listen to Jacques Doriot's hatred of the Jews.
 Her feelings during these moments inspired En quarantaine.
 The Harpmans did not return to Belgium until after the war ended in 1945.
 A large part of her paternal family was killed at Auschwitz.

 Back in Brussels in 1945, Jacqueline finished her secondary studies at the Lycée de Forest.
 Then, she began studying medicine at the Université libre de Bruxelles (ULB).
 In 1948, she contracted tuberculosis and was admitted to the university sanatorium of Eupen, where she began writing an unpublished novel, Les Jeux Dangeureux.
 She was bed-ridden for two years in the sanatorium, before penicillin allowed her to resume her medical studies, which she continued without completing.
 In 1953, she married Flemish filmmaker Émile Degelin, with whom she collaborated on the writing and directing of several films.
-They would divorce in 1962.
+They divorced in 1962.

+In 1963 she married the architect and poet Pierre Puttemans, and on 19 August she gave birth to her first daughter, Marianne.
+On 18 May 1965, she gave birth to her second daughter, Toinon.